 Blythe Academy teachers have completed training in the Fountas and Pinnell delivery system for balanced literacy.
 Our district and school moved towards full implementation of this delivery system during the 2015-2016 school year.
-Based on feedback from our teachers, our focus for the 2017-2018 school year has been writing, guided math, and classroom management.
+Based on feedback from our teachers, our focus for the 2018-2019 school year has been ELA and technology.
 We have continued to emphasize student centered learning, text dependent analysis, writing, depth of knowledge, and interactive note-booking.